 The article is Cross-posted at Moran Technology Consulting

-Stay tuned for future pieces as we start looking at who is buying and implementing SIS products these days.
-We’ll also explore the financial considerations that drive the trend of cloud-based computing in higher education.
+In an upcoming post, we will explore the financial considerations that drive the trend of cloud-based computing in higher education.